What are the effects of an annular tear in the lumbar spine?

 It is more common to develop an annular tear in the lumbar spine than at any other level of the vertebral column.
 That’s because the lumbar (lower back) region is under almost constant strain from supporting most of the body’s weight while also being subjected to a wide range of stress-inducing movement.
-An annular tear, or rupture in the fibrous outer wall of an intervertebral disc, can occur because of traumatic injury, or gradually, as part of the body’s natural aging process.
+An annular tear, or rupture in the tough outer layer of a disc in the spine, can occur because of traumatic injury, or gradually, as part of the body’s natural aging process.

 Nerve compression location determines symptomatic areas

 Should an annular tear in the lumbar region result in the extrusion of inner disc material, there is a chance that the sciatic nerve will be affected.
-Irritation or compression of the sciatic nerve – the longest and widest nerve in the body – produces the set of symptoms known as sciatica.
+Irritation or compression of the sciatic nerve, the longest and widest nerve in the body, produces the set of symptoms known as sciatica.
 Regardless of whether the sciatic nerve is affected, the area of the body that experiences symptoms will depend on which vertebral level is the site of the nerve compression.

-- T12 to L1 – Pain in the medial thigh
+- T12 to L1 — pain in the medial thigh

-- L1 to L2 – Pain in the anterior upper thigh, slight quadriceps weakness
+- L1 to L2 — pain in the anterior upper thigh, slight quadriceps weakness

-- L2 to L3 – Anterolateral thigh pain, quadriceps weakness, diminished patellar reflex
+- L2 to L3 — anterolateral thigh pain, quadriceps weakness, diminished patellar reflex

-- L3 to L4 – Posterolateral thigh pain, anterior lower leg pain, quadriceps weakness, reduction of patellar reflex
+- L3 to L4 — posterolateral thigh pain, anterior lower leg pain, quadriceps weakness, reduction of patellar reflex

-- L4 to L5 – Foot pain, weakness of the foot and big toe extensor
+- L4 to L5 — foot pain, weakness of the foot and big toe extensor

-- L5 to S1 – Pain on the outside of the foot, reduced Achilles tendon reflex
+- L5 to S1 — pain on the outside of the foot, reduced Achilles tendon reflex

 Treating an annular tear in the lumbar spine